-Whether or not your grandparents came from Norway, nature is the real draw here.
+Though I initially came to Norway to visit relatives — three of my grandparents grew up there — nature is the real draw here, even for those with family ties.
 It's a land of intense beauty, with famously steep mountains and deep fjords carved out and shaped by an ancient ice age.

 There's something poetic about summer evenings on a fjord.
-The world is bathed in a mellow, steady, no-shadow light that hardly changes.
-The steady call of gulls and the lazy gulping of small boats taking on little waves provide a relaxing soundtrack.
+The world is bathed in a warm, mellow, and steady light that hardly changes.
+The persistent call of gulls and the lazy gulping of small boats taking on little waves provide a relaxing soundtrack.
 Sometimes I'll stroll through a village, enjoying the sight of blond cherubs running barefoot through the stalled twilight.
 Cobbled lanes lead past shiplap houses to sheer cliffs.
 Half the sky is taken up by the black rock of a mountain.

-The food here is fine, but nobody visits Norway for their cuisine.
-Most Scandinavian nations have one inedible dish that is cherished with a perverse but patriotic sentimentality.
+The food here is fine, but nobody visits Norway for its cuisine.
+It seems that each Scandinavian nation has one inedible dish that is cherished with a perverse but patriotic sentimentality.
 These dishes, which often originated during a famine, now remind the young of their ancestors' suffering.
-Norway's penitential food, lutefisk (dried cod marinated for days in lye and water), is used for Christmas and for jokes.
+Norway's penitential food, lutefisk (dried cod scured in lye and then soaked for days in water), is used for Christmas…and for jokes.

-Driving along the fjords — and diving for a pullout each time a car approaches — I realize that it's a very dangerous place — not because of the traffic (there's very little), but because of the scenery.
+Driving the winding roads along the fjords — and diving for a pullout each time a car approaches — I realize that it's a very dangerous place — not because of the traffic (there's very little), but because of the scenery.
 It's tough to keep your eyes on the road.

 On the other hand, I've always appreciated the agreeable demeanor of the Norwegian people — friendly but not overbearing, organized but not uptight, and with a lust for adventure befitting their gorgeous landscape.
 Known for their ability to suffer any misfortune with an accepting (if a bit pessimistic) attitude, Norwegians are easy to get along with.

-Communication is easy.
+Communication is a breeze.
 Norwegians speak English so well that most tours at museums and historic sites simply dispense with the local tongue.
-Locals and tourists alike hear it in one language: English.
+Locals and tourists alike hear the spiel in one language, and that's English.

 Yes, Norway is expensive, but the great scenery and affable ambience are free.
 When things get pricey, remind yourself that Norway is stacked with superlatives.
 My people enjoy the most mountainous, most scenic, and most prosperous of all the Scandinavian countries.